-Store: You can wrap up slices of turkey and keep them in the fridge for up to 4 days.
+Store: You can wrap up slices of slow cooked turkey crown and keep them in the fridge for up to 4 days.
 Make sure you don't leave the turkey out at room temperature for more then 2 hours.

 Freeze: Slices of roast turkey breast actually freezes really well and it's a good way to make something in advance for Christmas.
 Wrap slices of turkey and put them in a freezer bag and they will keep for 2 months.

-Defrost: To defrost the turkey, put the slices on a plate in the fridge overnight until fully defrosted.
+Defrost: To defrost the slow cooker turkey crown, put the slices on a plate in the fridge overnight until fully defrosted.
 We reheat them just by adding hot gravy to them.

 Frequently Asked Questions

 You need to make sure that your slow cooker is big enough for your turkey crown.
 For a 2.5kg turkey crown, you will need a 6 litre slow cooker.